-Stereotactic radiation differs from standard, conventional radiation (sometime called IMRT or 3D conformal radiation), in that it involves fewer treatments (called "fractions").
-Stereotactic radiation usually involves 1-5 fractions over 1-2 weeks, while conventional radiation involves daily treatments, 5 days a week typically over anywhere from 5-9 weeks, depending on the diagnosis.
+Stereotactic radiation differs from standard, conventional radiation (sometimes called IMRT or 3D conformal radiation), in that it involves fewer treatments (called "fractions").
+Stereotactic radiation usually involves 1-5 treatments over 1-2 weeks, while conventional radiation involves daily treatments, 5 days a week typically over anywhere from 5-9 weeks, depending on the diagnosis.
 Stereotactic radiosurgery (SRS) is a form of stereotactic radiation that involves a single fraction and is generally reserved for treatment of lesions within the brain.
 Despite the connotation of the name, radiosurgery does not involve actual surgery, scalpels or cutting.

 The biologic mechanism for killing cancer cells is different in stereotactic radiation and conventional radiation.
 Conventional radiation damages the DNA of cancer cells to prevent them from replicating and multiplying.
 By using different biologic mechanisms to cause cancer cell death, including DNA and blood vessel damage, stereotactic radiation is often used to treat cancers that have been considered to be less responsive to conventional radiation, such as melanoma, renal cell carcinoma and sarcoma.
 However, because SBRT is a relatively newer technology, the long term side effects of SBRT are not well known or understood.